 Historically, Venezuela has always deemed the Caribbean as its natural area of influence because of geographical proximity as well as similar cultural affinity.
-Although, oil became the center of Venezuela’s international relations during the presidency of Perez but, it underwent an important change when Hugo Chavez came to power with focus on forming an Anti-American Axis under Venezuelan leadership.
+Oil became the center of Venezuela’s international relations during the presidency of Perez, but it underwent an important change when Hugo Chavez came to power with focus on forming an Anti-American Axis under Venezuelan leadership.
 When Chavez came to power in Venezuela in 1999, he introduced three salient changes:

-a) He dropped the liberal democratic ideology and adopted a socialist stance
+- He dropped the liberal democratic ideology and adopted a socialist stance.

-b) Resumed the activist foreign policy tradition of Venezuela by adopting a confrontational line with the West and pushed for a radical re-arrangement of the international system
+- He resumed the activist foreign policy tradition of Venezuela by adopting a confrontational line with the West and pushed for a radical re-arrangement of the international system.

-c) Sought to dampen Venezuela’s economic dependence of exports to the United States
+- He sought to dampen Venezuela’s economic dependence on exports to the United States.

-Chavez firmly believed that US was a genuine threat to Latin American independence and the economic and social problems of Latin America is purely because of US hegemony.
+Chavez firmly believed that the US was a genuine threat to Latin American independence and that the economic and social problems of Latin America were purely because of US hegemony.
 Chavez sought to end this traditional American predominance by excluding it from the various Latin American integration projects.
-The various ways through which Venezuela tried to challenge US interests in the Caribbean are discussed below:
+The various ways through which Venezuela tried to challenge US interests in the Caribbean are discussed below.

-i)Creation of ALBA: The most important manifestation of these integration projects was the Bolivarian Alliance for the Peoples of Our America (ALBA).
-ALBA was founded on December, 2004 with the signing of an agreement between Chavez and Fidel Castro of Cuba.
+The most important manifestation of these integration projects was the Bolivarian Alliance for the Peoples of Our America (ALBA).
+ALBA was founded in December 2004 with the signing of an agreement between Chavez and Fidel Castro of Cuba.
 Under this agreement, Cuba greatly benefitted from Venezuelan generous oil supplies at preferential rates.
 The main goal of this agreement was regional economic integration between Latin America and the Caribbean using oil as an infallible tool.
-ALBA nations also formulated their own virtual currency, viz, the SUCRE, thus providing an alternative to the traditional reliance on US Dollar.
-Regional integration also meant reduced dependence of Venezuelan exports to US.
+ALBA nations also formulated their own virtual currency called the SUCRE, thus providing an alternative to the traditional reliance on the US Dollar.
+Regional integration also meant reduced dependence of Venezuelan exports to the US.

 A partnership with Venezuela did not mean that the Caribbean nations were barred from trade with the United States.
 In fact, under the Caribbean Basin Initiative (CBI), US remained a major trading partner for the Caribbean nations.
 The CBI came to be an American alternative to the ALBA.